Isetta-Team/Isetta-Website-Raw/docs/blogs/week-11.md

 *   [Level Loading](#level-loading): Got loading from startup level to another prebuilt loader in the engine working.
 There were a few catching points, but overall went smoothly.
 *   [Asset Processing Tool](#asset-processing-tool): Built an asset processing tool to process the Collada files (`.dae`) more efficiently, easier than in the past.
 *   [GUI](#gui): Added more to the GUI system by fully integrating fonts, so font size and type can be changed per GUI function.
-*   [Full-Feature Game](#full-featured-game): Started development of the target game that the engine is being built for, which forced some other smaller features.
+*   [Full-Feature Game Demo](#full-featured-game-demo): Started development of the target game that the engine is being built for, which forced some other smaller features.
 *   [AI](#ai-pathfinding): Implemented an AI pathfinding system by combining vector flow fields and steering behaviors.

 ![Engine Architecture](../images/engine_architecture/week11.png "Week 11 Progress Architecture")